School Logo

 Implementation

-Learning sequences provided by Essential Maths vary in length depending on the concept, with some units only needing a couple of lessons but more complex areas taking longer.
+Learning sequences provided by NCTEM vary in length depending on the concept, with some units only needing a couple of lessons but more complex areas taking longer.
 The sequences are broken down into steps to aid teacher planning.
-These steps do not correlate with single lessons as some steps can be short, whilst others could take a couple of days.
-Each sequence is planned with progression and consistency in mind and you can see the progression as children move up the school.
-Children are taught Maths lessons every day.
+Each sequence is planned with building upon prior knowledge, progression and consistency in mind and this is evident as children move up the school.

 Teachers use assessment for learning throughout lessons to identify children who need a scaffold or another type of further support.

-Children are taught in a way that allows them to understand the reasoning behind how an answer is found through the use of manipulatives.
+Children are taught in a way that allows them to understand the reasoning behind how an answer is found through the use of manipulatives to expose the structure of the maths.
 At first, this is highly scaffolded with teachers choosing appropriate resources giving children the best possible chance of succeeding in the lessons.
+Children from all year groups are actively encouraged to use manipulatives and resources around the room.
+As children become confident with using a variety of manipulatives, they will become more independent in understanding exactly what they need in order to help them.

 Impact